awesome-global-contributions/awesome-global-contributions/CONTRIBUTING.md

 For those from unsupported sites, you will need to fill out the following items:

-- `contributionGuidlinesUrl`: The url to the contribution guidelines of the project.
+- `contributionGuidlinesUrl`: The URL to the contribution guidelines of the project.
-- `logoUrl`: The url to an image file that represents the logo of the project
+- `logoUrl`: The URL to an image file that represents the logo of the project
-- `starsUrl`: The github stars link.
+- `starsUrl`: The Github stars link.
     Currently looks like `https://img.shields.io/github/stars/org/project.svg?style=social&label=Star&maxAge=2592000`.
     Images from other websites could also be added here.
-- `numberContributors`: We regularily, automatically update the number of contributors.
+- `numberContributors`: We regularly, automatically update the number of contributors.
     For this, you will have to provide a `url`, a `format` and a `accessor`.
-    The script will call the url and interpret the answer as either a json, yaml or xml file, based on the given `format`.
+    The script will call the URL and interpret the answer as either a JSON, YAML or XML file, based on the given `format`.

     The `accessor` defines how the script will interpret the resulting data.
     Valid values are: `list`, `number` and any string after a `?`